awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/35_nextflow201/15_create_rna_image.md

 echo $RNASEQ_REPO_URI
 ```

-Following container best practice we are using a unique contianer image tag and not just `:latest`.
+Following container best practice we are using a unique container image tag and not just `:latest`.

 ```bash
 export IMG_TAG=$(date +%F).1
 ```

-Now, we create a Dockerfile that installs the aws-cli using pip in a separat directory and in a subsequent stage copies the path without installing the dependecies.
+Now, we create a Dockerfile that installs the aws-cli using pip in a separate directory and in a subsequent stage copies the path without installing the dependencies.

 ```bash
 cd ~/environment/nextflow-tutorial